 Becoming energy efficient isn’t as easy as turning off a light switch – OK, maybe it can be.
-However, to truly decrease energy consumption, you’re going to have to make some conscious efforts in your daily routine.
-In the hour or two before you leave for work, consider the following ways to increase energy efficiency in the morning to help decrease your carbon footprint.
+However, to truly decrease energy consumption, you’re going to have to make some conscious changes in your family’s daily routine.
+In the hour or two before you head to work and send the kids off to school, consider the following ways to increase everyone’s energy efficiency in the morning and help decrease your household’s carbon footprint.

 • Take a shorter, cooler shower

 No one can resist a hot shower, but did you know water heating can account for 12 percent of your utility bill?
-Try cutting your shower time in half.
-A shorter shower will equal less energy usage, and in turn, can reduce your heating bill.
-If you lower the temperature on your water heater to 120oF, you could save around 3 percent off your bill as well.
+Try getting your kids to cut their shower time in half by setting a timer or rewarding the quickest shower-taker with a prize.
+A shorter shower equals less energy usage, and in turn, accelerates the school morning process.
+And if you lower the temperature on your water heater to 120oF, you could save around 3 percent from your bill as well.

 • Don’t let your water run